root-dh-94/Motion-Compensated-Pulse-Rate-Estimation/README.md

 ## Introduction
 A core feature that many users expect from their wearable devices is pulse rate estimation.
 Continuous pulse rate estimation can be informative for many aspects of a wearer's health.
 Pulse rate during exercise can be a measure of workout intensity and resting heart rate is sometimes used as an overall measure of cardiovascular fitness.
-In this project you will create a pulse rate estimation algorithm for a wrist-wearable device.
-Use the information in the [section below](#physiological-mechanics-of-pulse-rate-estimation) to inform the design of your algorithm.
-Make sure that your algorithm conforms to the given [specifications](#algorithm-specifications).
+In this project we will create a pulse rate estimation algorithm for a wrist-wearable device.

 ## Physiological Mechanics of Pulse Rate Estimation
 Pulse rate is typically estimated by using the PPG sensor.
 When the ventricles contract, the capilaries in the wrist fill with blood.
 The (typically green) light emitted by the PPG sensor is absorbed by red blood cells in these capilaries and the photodetector will see the drop in reflected light.
 When the blood returns to the heart, fewer red blood cells in the wrist absorb the light and the photodetector sees an increase in reflected light.
 The period of this oscillating waveform is the pulse rate.